ChintanRathod/compose-samples/Jetsurvey/README.md

 -----------
  <img src="screenshots/survey.gif" width="425"/>

+## Uniflow 🦄

+All ViewModels are extending the `AndroidDataFlow` type, to use the Uniflow API.

+- Setup Uniflow logger to log events/states
+- Navigation events are send as `NavigationEvent`.
+Fragments listening to events are using `onEvents`
+- `SurveyViewModel` emits states to be rendered to Compose.
+Just need to use the `states` from `AndroidDataFlow`, in `SurveyFragment`
+- `SurveyViewModel` uses `actionOn` guards, to run action on given state
+- Uniflow tests samples

 ## Features

 This sample contains several screens: a welcome screen, where the user can enter their email, sign in and sign up screens and a survey screen.
 The app has light and dark themes.